gtheilman/OnCallAssignments/README.md

 _Windows:_  Hold down the <code>Ctrl</code> key and tap <code>c</code> twice _Mac:_  Hold down the <code>control</code> key and tap <code>c</code> twice

-[Deploy your application]  (http://docs.meteor.com/#/basic/quickstart)  on Meteor's free server to try it out.
+Instead, we are going to [install your application]  (http://docs.meteor.com/#/basic/quickstart)  on Meteor's free server to try it out.

 Think of a unique one-word name for the application.
 Suppose you decide to call it <code>foo</code>.

 Then, from the command prompt (or Terminal) type <code>meteor deploy foo </code> (or whatever name you chose).
+Press the <code>Enter/return</code> key.

+You will likely be asked for your Meteor username and password during this process.
+When you type your password, it won't look like anything is happening on the screen.
+Don't worry, it _is_ being typed.
+When you are done,   press the <code>Enter/return</code> key.

 When you deploy to Meteor, you will be given a URL where your application can be accessed.
 Make a note of it.